markFT39/Deep-Learning-from-Scratch-series/Deep Learning from Scratch (2)/README.md

-# Deep Learning from Scratch (2) - Practice with RNNs and NLP
+# Deep Learning from Scratch (2) - Natural Language Processing with RNNs

 This directory contains my code implementations and notes based on **"Deep Learning from Scratch 2"** by Goki Saito.
 The focus of this book is on **recurrent neural networks (RNNs) and natural language processing (NLP)**, and all implementations are done from scratch with NumPy and Python.